jorshi/synthml/README.md

 3) Clone this repo: `git clone https://github.com/jorshi/synthml.git`

-4) Enter the cloned porject and open SynthML.jucer
+4) Enter the cloned project and open SynthML.jucer

 5) Make sure you set the VST3SDK path in the export tab